 Instead of saying “big” again, you could say “large”.
 Instead of saying “increase” a second time, you could say “grow”.

 Always view repetition as a chance to improve your vocabulary through synonyms.

 Develop Your Paraphrasing

-- Paraphrasing is important for the introduction.
+- Paraphrasing is important for the introduction of any IELTS essay.
 You should not repeat any part of the question except maybe a few words of key vocabulary.

 - Remember, you are being assessed on your own use of English.